m0glan/eaton-application-challenge/README.md

 ## Mechanism

 This project uses standard Java socket programming, meaning a _client_ connecting via the `TCP` protocol to a _server_ having a certain address and running on a given port.
 On the level of the application layer, a _handshake_ based protocol has been put in place to make data-exchange between a client and the server possible and to facilitate smooth connection termination (thus avoiding brutal socket closure).
+An important thing to note is that clients/measuring devices start out with their identifiers set to -1: it is through the initial connection that they ask the server to attribute them a unique ID.

 In addition to the previous features, a server model that supports multiple simultaneous connections has been implemented using Java multithreading through thread execution pools and synchronous methods in such a way that there can be no unwanted concurrent access to any critical section.